 Preparation is key to the successful bathing of your guinea pig so ensure you have several thick towels, special shampoo and scissors handy (cutting guinea pig hair is easier when it’s wet.)
 Place one of the towels in the bottom of your guinea pig bathtub and fill the container with lukewarm water.
 Place the guinea pigs bottom half into the water first and set them down on the towel.

 Carefully pour water over the guinea pig avoiding its head from getting wet.
 Add a small amount of shampoo and then rinse off thoroughly.

 After the bath, carefully remove your guinea pig from the water and dry it off with a thick towel.
 Ensure your guinea pig is thoroughly dry before placing back into a clean cage.

 What to do with a smelly guinea pig that hates bath time

 If your guinea pig really hates bath time but is a big smelly then simply use a waterless shampoo like this one that we use.
-It has a leave-in formula that cares for the piggies coat whilst also nourishes the skin.
-Its the perfect item for piggies who don’t like getting wet.
-You can also spot clean your guinea pig opposed to giving them a full bath, just use a warm wet washcloth or sponge to remove the grease or grime.
+It has a leave-in formula that cares for the piggies coat whilst also nourishing the skin.
+It’s the perfect item for piggies who don’t like getting wet.
+You can also spot clean your guinea pig as opposed to giving them a full bath, just use a warm wet washcloth or sponge to remove the grease or grime.
 Ensure the shampoo is thoroughly rinsed out afterwards.